hbz/laser3/documentation/readme.md

 The configuration should be accessed via *de.laser.helper.ConfigMapper* so that settings can be validated at any time.

-### Localization

-Localization dependent logic should be managed by *de.laser.helper.LocaleHelper* to ensure consistent behavior.

 ### Service usage in domain classes

 Autowiring of domain instances has been **disabled** because it represents a performance bottleneck.